MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/sql-server-connector-maintenance-troubleshooting.md

 ### On Configuring [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)]

 **What are the endpoints that the SQL Server Connector needs access to?**
- The Connector talks to two endpoints, which need to be whitelisted.
+ The Connector talks to two endpoints, which need to be allowed.
 The only port required for outbound communication to these other services is 443 for Https:
 -  login.microsoftonline.com/*:443
 -  *.vault.azure.net/*:443